pact-foundation/pact-jvm/pact-jvm-provider-sbt/README.md

 set to an anonymous function on the provider config that will be called before the request is made.
 This function will receive the HttpRequest prior to it being executed.
 For normal requests, set `requestFilter` and for state change requests, `stateChangeRequestFilter`.

+**NOTE:** The request filter is executed for every request, so make so it does not do too much.

 For example:

 ```scala